 Instead of wasting money employing a single person, why not use that money to invest in an experienced corporation to perform the grunt work.
 It doesn’t make sense to make your employees answer phones if you’re busy developing products on the ground floor.

 These routine tasks, like accounting, web design, and answering the phone, are better left to people who don’t have to worry about the function of your business.

 For example, investing in the skill of a HIPAA compliant call center will ensure medical personnel isn’t tied down by countless phone calls each day.
+Or take advantage of German payroll outsourcing.
 Meanwhile, your once-yearly accounting issues are better left to a corporation with experience in the business.
 Best of all?
 Outsourcing these nonessential functions is often cheaper than employing a single individual on your payroll.

 This is better for your employees—and your wallet.

 There are a few important factors in crafting a productive office space: light, welcoming decor and furniture, and cleanliness.

 Light is essential when it comes to working throughout the day.
 This is because natural light helps bolster your mood and prevent feelings of sleepiness from setting in during the workday.
 Without natural light, offices are prone to higher levels of stress and irritability.

 Even if you don’t have windows in your office, investing in welcoming lighting instead of harsh fluorescents can keep employee morale in check.

 Welcoming decor and furniture is vital for setting the tone of the office.

 Which office would you rather walk into?
 A clean, bright office with plenty of house plants and inviting furniture or a dark, cramped office with little movement?
 This doesn’t mean you have to restructure your entire office.